 Name Enter a name to identify the ACL.

+Status Click the checkbox to enable the ACL.

+Direction Select the WAN port or a VPN entry.
+(Each VPN entry will have a corresponding VLAN)

 Policy Select the action to be taken when a packet matches the rule.

 Permit: Forward the matched packet.

 Deny: Discard the matched packet.

 Protocols Select one or more protocol types to which the rule applies from the drop-down list.
 The default is All, indicating that packets of all protocols will be matched.
 When you select one of TCP and UDP or both of them, you can set the IP address and port number of a packet as packet-filtering criteria in the rule.